NovatecConsulting/technologyconsulting-showcase-integrationdomain/README.md

     "config.providers.azure.param.azure.secret.id":
     "config.providers.azure.param.azure.tenant.id":
 ```
-The Azure Client, Secret and Tenant ID should be injected either using the pipeline or in any other way, but should never be written in plain text in a file.
-These values are needed to identify the Connect worker at your Azure cluster.
+The Azure Client, Secret and Tenant ID need to be injected to identify the Connect worker at your Azure cluster.
 In this repository, the credentials are stored using Github Secrets and are injected using a Github Actions pipeline at */.github/workflows/helmInstall/*.

 ## 2. Confluent-Cloud/SSL
-**Ssl-Branch**
+**helminstall_Ssl.yaml pipeline**
 ### Configuration of the Secret Provider
 The configuration from above will fail when the SSL protocol is used.
 Read more details about this [issue](https://github.com/confluentinc/cp-docker-images/issues/828#issuecomment-588027887).
 There are two possibilities to resolve this: